alexandre-touret/rest-apis-versioning-solution/docs/05-conflicts.md

 > **Note**
 >
-> We have seen in this chapter the potential issues of breaking changes.
+> We have seen in this chapter the breaking changes potential issues.
 > Adding new features creating new versions usually affect the previous ones.
 > That's why it is recommended to only propose **TWO** alive versions to your customers.
 The V1 is deprecated and the V2 is the target version.
 >